Wedding Filming Articles

 1).
 Send them a wedding schedule with timings and with as much details as you know ( for example Kelly and Simon will be doing the readings - There will be 4 speeches from Dad, Best Man , Groom and Bride)

 This will help the videographer plan and be in the right place at the right time, not rushing about trying to make sure they capture everything.
+It will also help them plan on who to put a microphone on and when.

 3) Inform the important people and guests that the day is being filmed.
 You will often notice the videographer more when your guests get in their way.
 The biggest moments of the day when this can happen are.